crftwr/keyhac-mac/docs/index.md

 ```

-## Define application/focus specific keytables
+## Define application/focus specific key-tables

 ``` python
 keytable_xcode = keymap.define_keytable( focus_path_pattern="/AXApplication(Xcode)/*/AXTextArea()" )
 ```

-`keymap.define_keytable()` can be used to create application/focus specific key-tables as well.
-For the argument `focus_path_pattern=` specify focus path pattern.
+You can also create application/focus specific key-tables using `keymap.define_keytable()`.
+The argument `focus_path_pattern=` specifies the focus path pattern.

-Focus path is a Keyhac specific concept to represent the current focused application, window, and UI element.
+A focus path is a Keyhac specific concept that represents the application > window > UI element that is currently focused.

 ```
 /AXApplication(Mail)/AXWindow(Inbox – 118,569 messages, 4 unread)/AXSplitGroup()/AXSplitGroup()/AXScrollArea()/AXGroup()/AXScrollArea()/AXGroup()/AXGroup()/AXScrollArea()/AXWebArea()
 ```

-When you specify `focus_path_pattern=` you can use wildcard patterns using `*`, `?`, `[]`.
-For the details of wildcard, see the [Python fnmatch document](https://docs.python.org/3/library/fnmatch.html).
+When specifying `focus_path_pattern=` you can use wildcard patterns using `*`, `?`, `[]`.
+For the information about wildcards, see the [Python fnmatch document](https://docs.python.org/3/library/fnmatch.html).

-If you need your own logic to check the focus condition, you can pass a function to `custom_condition_func=` as below:
+If you need your own logic for checking the focus condition, you can pass a function to `custom_condition_func=` as below:

 ``` python
 def is_terminal_window(elm):